 Rep. Raymond Ward is proposing that Utah is put on a year-round Mountain Daylight Schedule instead of the Mountain Standard Time it currently operates under.

-It would take effect on the first Sunday of November, while other states are turning back their clocks Utahns wouldn’t.
+It would take effect on the first Sunday of November so while other states are turning back their clocks, Utahns wouldn’t.